Hi, I’m Bandana!

 -

-Designing experiences for staff, clients, customers and community members that may only be one or a few days long, but workshops generate ideas and have impacts that will be felt long after the workshop is complete.
+Workshops may only be a few hours or a few days long, but workshops generate ideas and have impacts that will be felt long after the workshop is complete.

 Special consideration is given when embedding expressive and creative practices into different spaces and audiences, to ensure that content, delivery format and impact are participant appropriate.